datalab-dev/ucd_library_libguide_chatbot/README.md

 ## Project Overview:

-This repository contains code for a project to develop a RAG/LLM system using UC Davis Library Lib Guides as the retreival set for queries based on Ollama.
-The goal of the project is to create an "Ask a Librarian" chatbot that receives queries (prompts) from users and returns a text response based on a model finetuned with the UC Davis Library LibGuides and then, after the text response, includes a links to the most relevant LibGuide webpages based on a RAG system based on cosign similarity of the vector space of the prompt with the vector space of all of the LibGuides.
+This repository contains code for a project to develop a RAG/LLM system using UC Davis Library Lib Guides as the retrieval set for queries based on Ollama.
+The goal of the project is to create an "Ask a Librarian" chat-bot that receives queries (prompts) from users and returns a text response based on a model fine-tuned with the UC Davis Library LibGuides and then, after the text response, includes a links to the most relevant LibGuide webpages based on a RAG system based on cosign similarity of the vector space of the prompt with the vector space of all of the LibGuides.

 ## Why:

-Acknowledging the presence of artificial intelligence in research and academia, our LibBot project aims to transform the pre-existing corpus of UC Davis library guides into a virtual librarian chatbot experience.
+Acknowledging the presence of artificial intelligence in research and academia, our LibBot project aims to transform the pre-existing corpus of UC Davis library guides into a virtual librarian chat-bot experience.
 The LibBot will assist students in research by routing users to the most relevant guides from the library’s vast array of resources.

 Links: